By Published On: February 23rd, 2023Last Updated: March 10th, 2025

-Nestled in the hills of central Portugal, lies the charming village of Monsanto.
-With its winding cobbled streets, whitewashed houses, and stunning panoramic views, Monsanto is a hidden gem that should be on every traveller’s list.
+Tucked away in the hills of central Portugal, lies the beautiful village of Monsanto.
+With its winding cobbled streets, uniquely built houses, and panoramic views, if you’re visiting Portugal, Monsanto is a hidden gem that should be high on your to-do list.

-What makes Monsanto truly unique is its fascinating blend of nature and architecture.
-This historical village in Portugal is built on a steep hill, its buildings carefully crafted to fit in with the natural landscape.
+What makes Monsanto truly unique is how it blends the buildings with nature.
+This historical village in Portugal is built on a steep hill, homes and businesses’ here are carefully crafted to fit in with the natural landscape.
 In fact, many of the houses here are built directly into the rocks, with boulders forming part of the walls and roofs.

-This unique architectural style has earned Monsanto the title of “the most Portuguese village in Portugal,” and it’s not hard to see why.
-Everywhere you look, you’ll see the traditional schist and granite houses, often adorned with brightly coloured flowers and decorative tiles.
+This unique historic feature is partly what earned Monsanto the title of “the most Portuguese village in Portugal,” and it’s not hard to see why.
+Everywhere you look, you’ll see the traditional schist and granite houses, often decorated with brightly coloured flowers, doors and framing.
 So let’s take a look into the best things to do in Monsanto and why you might just recognise it, if you’re a fan of Game of Thrones!

 How To Get To Monsanto, Portugal?